XPL0Z/spotish/README.md

 7. Get a token bot at [@Botfather](https://t.me/botfather)
 8. Get a spotify ClientID and SecretID [here](https://developer.spotify.com/dashboard)
 9. Place your token bot, ClientID, SecretID and your username in the .env.
 You can add multiple user, you need to split usernames by a space
+10. Rename example-Names.json to Names.json
-10. Rename example-authorize.json to authorize.json
+11. Rename example-authorize.json to authorize.json
-11. Set the time between each check for update in the .env (recommended 3600)
+12. Set the time between each check for update in the .env (recommended 3600)
-12. Launch run.py
+13. Launch run.py
   ```bash
     python run.py
   ```